developius/ping-log/README.md

 ## Code warnings
 It isn't big and it isn't clever:
  * the pinger deals dis-gracefully with ICMP time outs and other ping errors.
 Some of these are currently caught by the R code but some aren't.
-For example you well get an 'OK' even if the ping can't see your internal router and you will get an empty value in the milliseconds field.
+For example you well get an 'OK' and an empty value in the milliseconds field even if the ping can't see your internal router - e.g. if you run the vanilla pinger outside your home network.
 We're working on it.
  * the R script records quite a few data read warnings that we have not really investigated
  * inevitably [#YMMV](https://en.wiktionary.org/wiki/YMMV)